albertkun/22S-ASIAAM-191A/docs/index.md

 [![Discord](https://img.shields.io/discord/951997086465921025?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/BpWSHYNsZA)

 Welcome to the course website where you can find all the material for the class.
-Remember to use the Discord, GitHub Discussion board, email, or visit and office hour if you have any questions!
+Remember to use the [Discord :material-discord:](https://discord.gg/BpWSHYNsZA), [GitHub discussion board :material-github:](https://github.com/albertkun/22S-ASIAAM-191A/discussions/), [email :material-email:](mailto:albertkun@oarc.ucla.edu), or utilize [office hours](https://albertkun.github.io/22S-ASIAAM-191A/syllabus/#office-hours) if you have any questions!

 ## Class Links